What Is Summative Assessment: A Practical Guide For Teachers On When And How To Use It

 Tracking student progress

-Summative assessments offer assessment data that is typically used to track student progress over time.
+Summative assessments offer assessment data typically used to track student progress over time.
 This data indicates whether students are making the expected level of progress based on their age and abilities.

 Accountability